GENERAL TERMS AND CONDITIONS OF SALE

 1.2.
 Roland-Garros Stores

-Refers to the stores within the Roland-Garros Stadium.1.3.
+Refers to the stores within the Roland-Garros Stadium (located at 2 avenue Gordon Bennet 7016 Paris).1.3.
 Gift Card(s)

 Refers to the physical card on which credit is registered that is valid on the Website and in Roland-Garros stores.1.4.
 GTS